MoritzGuck/CheatSheet_Creator/README.md

 # CheatSheet_Creator

-A program that creates programming-cheatsheets from JSON-files.
+A program that creates minimalist programming-cheatsheets from JSON-  and YAML-files.

 ## Features

 At the moment, the following features are supported:
 - Document title (with adaptable size and position)
-- Text paragraphs
+- Text paragraphs (with adaptable fonts and sizes)
-- Table paragraphs (with adaptabe fonts and colors)
+- Table paragraphs (with adaptabe font sizes)

 Take a look at the [VS Code Cheatsheet](VS&#32;Code&#32;Cheatsheet.pdf) to get an idea.